silverhammermba/postmodern-design-patterns/notes.md

 A section about approach, how you need to iterate, start simple.
-Don't shoot for ideal right away or you will fail and end up with a bloated design that looks really cool on paper but which is actually unhelpful and difficult to understand.
+Don't shoot for ideal right away or you will fail and end up with a bloated design that looks cool on paper but which is actually unhelpful and difficult to understand.

 ## Intro